 (1) Hold the pin hole camera look through the open face of the smaller box.
 You should use a piece of black cloth to cover your head and the pinhole camera.

 (2) Now focus on the object you want to capture in the camera.Make sure that the objects you wish to look at through your pinhole camera are in bright sun shine.

 (3) Move the smaller box forward or backward till you get a picture on the tracing paper pasted at the other end

 How the Images looks like pin-hole camera?

 Upside down (inverted) images are formed.
 Image in a pin hole camera is real , inverted and smaller in size.

 A pinhole camera that is used to capture the images of the sun is called solargraphy.

 When we pass under a tree covered with large number of leaves, we notice that small patches of sun light under it.
 These circular images are, in fact, pin hole images of the Sun.
 The gaps between the leaves, act as the pin holes.
 These gaps are all kinds of irregular shapes, but, we can see circular images of the Sun.
 This is called Natural Pin-Hole Camera

 Rectilinear Propagation of Light

-Light travels in the straight line and this is called rectilinear propagation of light
+The property by which the light travels in a straight line is called rectilinear propagation of light.

 Reflection of Light